MileHacker Logo

 Internal Travel

-• Taxis/Ride-Hailing: Readily available for city travel and to nearby points of interest.
+• Taxis/Ride-Hailing: Readily available for getting around the city and to nearby points of interest.

 • Public Buses: Extensive network within the city; requires basic Mandarin or a mapping app.

-• Cycling: Possible on city streets and rural roads for independent exploration, though exclusive lanes are few.
+• Cycling: Possible within the city streets and rural roads for self-guided discovery, though exclusive lanes are few.

 Regional Connections